Mohaimenul Azam Khan Raiaan / রাইয়ান

 Previously, I worked as a Consultant-Research Assistant (Remote) at Charles Darwin University, Australia, contributing to both academic and industry-focused projects in computer vision and machine learning.
 My research focus was inspired by how our sense of sight interacts with other senses to create a cross-modal perception in the brain to understand the surrounding environment in a better way with limited supervision.
 My broad research goal is based on the same phenomenon, as I aim for computational models to understand the world through visualization, sometimes incorporating other modalities like audio and text, without requiring human guidance.

-I strongly believe in the importance of outreach in academia and actively mentor researchers from Bangladesh in the Applied Artificial Intelligence and INtelligent Systems Lab (AAIINS Lab) on AI based projects.
-In my free time, I enjoy roaming around museums and art galleries, reading books, and playing tennis.
+I strongly believe in the importance of outreach in academia and actively mentor researchers from Bangladesh in the Applied Artificial Intelligence and INtelligent Systems Lab (AAIINS Lab) on AI-based projects.
+To encourage broader global engagement, I host The Half Hour Hustle | Raiaan (calendar link) every Friday from 4:30 PM to 7:30 PM (Melbourne time), where anyone around the world can connect for discussions on research, ideas, and collaboration.